o2-priority/ansible-breakerbox-docker/README.md

 tool for micro-service containers registered with Consul.
 (It is assumed that the micro-service application is instrumented with Tenacity library.)
-It uses consul-template to create auto-generate breakerbox config.properties file.
+It uses consul-template to auto-generate breakerbox instances.yml config file.

 In the context of service object as explained in [Registrator] documentation, note that each listening port is considered a service.